Hungry Healthy Happy

 • Butternut squash - This really is the star of the dish and it gets lovely and crispy.
 You could swap it for sweet potato if you prefer, but we find that a bit too carb heavy.

-• Butter and oil - This helps to make the sauce and loosens it all up a little.
+• Butter and oil - This helps to make the sauce for the butternut squash pasta and loosens it all up a little.
 We also reserve some of the water from the drained pasta, as it helps to make the sauce creamy.
 Never throw away all the pasta water - it's like gold for pasta sauces.
 Use the best quality olive oil that you can, as you will be able to taste the difference.

 • Parmesan - Cheese and pasta are the perfect match.
 A little parmesan helps to make the sauce (or non sauce) creamy and adds lots of flavour.
 You could use a mature cheddar instead or even top it with some goats cheese.